Skip to main content

 "Whatever it is you are praying for, I hope you find it, or it finds you."
 He smiled politely.
 "I should get going.
 Don't wander around like that.
 You can scare people."
 She nodded with a smile.
 "Shubh Ratri."

 "My bad, I didn't ask you, what is your name?"
 Aniruddha stopped to turn at the threshold.
-He didn't know why he didn't feel comfortable enough to tell her that he found her letter and read it.
+He didn't know why he didn't feel comfortable enough to tell her that he had found her letter and read it.

 "I am Bondita."
-Her words made his face turn pale and his throat felt dry.
+Her words made his face turn pale, and his throat felt dry.

 "They are saying you married her."
 One of his friends had said.
 He laughed.
-"Just because we collided in some accidental way and the plate fell on her?
+"Just because we collided in some accidental way, and the plate fell on her?
 Are you serious?
 She is a child."

 "Children her age get married all the time."
 Another friend shrugged. "the priests said it's a…"